sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-images/README.md

 }
 ```

 When the app is compiled, the image will be moved to a different directory and given a different name.
 When you import the file and use it in JSX braces, CRA will figure out what the correct file name should be for you.
 The reason this is preferrable to including it in the `public` folder and referencing it by URL is that CRA can perform certain performance optimizations when the file is imported.

 ## Watch Out!

 Importing any file type other than JavaScript is not normally supported in JavaScript environments.
 This particular behavior is powered by a tool CRA uses called [webpack](https://webpack.js.org/).

+JavaScript modules don't need the `.js` extension when being imported, but images, CSS, and all other file types do.